elifesciences/xpub-responsive-proto/README.md

 - It demonstrates how components relate to the grid across varying viewport sizes
 - It demonstrates how we apply vertical space at eLife (gridUnit).
 This may need to differ for PubSweet
 - It demonstrates components’ behaviour when they are not applied to the grid (app bar)
-- It illustrates how we imagine breakpoints will work on the submission wizard so that the same ideas can be applied to other screens
+- It illustrates how we imagine breakpoints will work on the submission wizard so that the same ideas can be applied to other screens.
+At the moment there are two breakpoints in operation in this prototype: at 768px and 1000px.

 ## What this prototype does not cover
 - This example is based on the eLife grid, but it doesn’t necessarily propose that as an implementation in this case.
 A different grid system may behave differently and decisions will need to be made by reviewing the layout of the components on the new system